jprieton/wp-bootstrap4-navwalker/README.md

 ``

-Typically the menu is wrapped with additional markup, here is an example of a ` navbar-fixed-top` menu that collapse for responsive navigation.
+Typically the menu is wrapped with additional markup, here is an example of a menu that collapse for responsive navigation.

 ```php
 <?php